-Students should discuss the program with their adviser by the end of their junior year in order to best develop a plan for their senior year leading into their master’s year.
-With adviser and departmental approval, up to 6 units can be used to satisfy requirements for both the Bachelor's and Master's degrees; the combined program still requires students to complete a minimum of 150 units in total.
-Dual-degree students adding a master’s degree must also have a minimum of 84 total WashU residency units upon completion of the master’s.
+WashU undergraduate students have the opportunity to earn a master’s degree with as little as one additional year of study.
+The application is open to current WashU undergraduate students holding a minimum 3.0 cumulative GPA for all applicable course work taken at WashU.
+With faculty adviser and departmental approval, up to 6 units can be used to satisfy requirements for both the bachelor's and master's degrees; the combined program still requires students to complete a minimum of 150 units in total.
+Dual-Degree students adding a master’s degree must also have a minimum of 84 total WashU residency units upon completion of the master’s.

 |Dept.|| Letters of Recommendation|| GRE (Waived)|| Statement of Purpose|| Resume|| Transcript|

 |BME||1 BME Faculty Letter or 3 Non-BME Faculty|| GRE is not required for application||Upload||Upload|

-Upload WashU Transcript
+Upload WashU Transcript (Unofficial from WebSTAC)

 |CSE||1 CSE Faculty Letter or 3 Non-CSE Faculty|